The Annual Isaiah Berlin Day in Riga

 2018: Stephen Kotkin: Turning Points: Yesterday's World, and Tomorrow's

-The 2018 Isaiah Berlin Memorial Lecture in Riga was given by Professor Stephen Kotkin, at the Splendid Palace Cinema, on 13 December.
-Professor Kotkin's lecture was entitled Turning Points: Yesterday's World, and Tomorrow's.
-Professor Kotkin is the John P. Birkelund Professor in History and International Affairs at Princeton, and a fellow at the Hoover Institution at Stanford.
+The 2018 Isaiah Berlin Memorial Lecture in Riga, 'Turning Points: Yesterday's World, and Tomorrow's', was given by Professor Stephen Kotkin, on Thursday 13 December.
+Kotkin is the John P. Birkelund Professor in History and International Affairs at Princeton, and a fellow at the Hoover Institution at Stanford.
 The second volume of his biography of Stalin, Waiting for Hitler: 1929–1941, was a Sunday Times History Book of the Year 2017.

 2017: Timothy Snyder: From Inevitability to Eternity: The New Politics of Unfreedom

-The 2017 Isaiah Berlin Memorial Lecture was given by Professor Timothy Snyder at the Splendid Palace Cinema on 26 September: the lecture was entitled From Inevitability to Eternity: the New Politics of Unfreedom.
+The 2017 Isaiah Berlin Memorial Lecture, 'From Inevitability to Eternity: the New Politics of Unfreedom', was given by Professor Timothy Snyder on Tuesday 26 September.
 Professor Snyder is Housum Professor of History at Yale, and a permanent fellow at the Institute for Human Sciences in Vienna.
-He is the author of Bloodlands: Europe between Hitler and Stalin (2010), and his latest work, The Road to Unfreedom, was published in April 1918.
+He is the author of Bloodlands: Europe between Hitler and Stalin (2010), and The Road to Unfreedom (2018).

 2013: John Gray: Isaiah Berlin and the Meaning of Freedom

-The 2013 Isaiah Berlin Memorial Lecture in Riga was given by Professor John Gray; it was entitled Isaiah Berlin and the Meaning of Freedom.
-John Gray has held academic posts at a number of universities, including Oxford, Harvard and Yale; he was Professor of European Thought at the London School of Economics and Political Science until his retirement in 2008.
-In addition to articles in the press, he has written widely on liberalism and liberal philosophers, and his works include Mill on Liberty: A Defence (1983) and Isaiah Berlin (London, 1995; Princeton, 1996), reissued with a new introduction by the author as Isaiah Berlin: An Interpretation of His Thought (Princeton, 2013).
+The 2013 Isaiah Berlin Memorial Lecture, 'Isaiah Berlin and the Meaning of Freedom', was given by Professor John Gray on Wednesday 9 October.
+John Gray has held academic posts at a number of universities, including Oxford, Harvard and Yale, and was Professor of European Thought at the LSE in London until his retirement in 2008.
+In addition to articles in the press he has written widely on liberalism and liberal philosophers, and his works include Isaiah Berlin (1995), reissued (with a new introduction) as Isaiah Berlin: An Interpretation of His Thought (2013).